Solve/Next

 Internal Selling Kit

-For the individual who wants to attend and needs to make the case to their manager or whoever holds decision-making authority.
-Frames the capability you’ll develop, the ROI you’ll take back, and the questions your sponsor is likely to ask.
+For the individual who wants to attend and needs to make the case to their manager or whoever holds the decision.
+Frames the capability you’ll develop, the return you’ll bring back, and the questions your sponsor is likely to ask.

 View →·Download →

-For the leader sponsoring one or more participants on behalf of the organisation.
-Frames the week as a capability investment, the credential as an asset, and the Think Wrong methodology as infrastructure for the decisions where assumptions are most expensive.
+For the leader sponsoring one or more participants on behalf of the organization.
+Frames the week as a capability investment, the credential as an asset, and Think Wrong as infrastructure for the decisions where assumptions are most expensive.

 View →·Download →